trenta-io/trenta-icons/README.md

 ## Installing Rainier in Other Distros
 We would love to have Rainier packages made for other distros too!
 If you have the skills, please let us know!

+# Credits
+Original Designs by @KevDoy

+### Extra Credits
+Emoji art supplied by Emoji One